 What tools can consume a build license?

-A user license allows individuals to run the Klocwork Desktop tools, plug-ins or log in to the Klocwork Portal.
+A user license allows you to run the Klocwork Desktop tools, plug-ins, or log in to the Klocwork Portal.

 How the user license works

 Once a license is checked out by a user, the rest of the user tools listed below are reserved for them.
 You can use any number of the tools listed below with a single user license, as long as you log in with the same user ID.